onflow/cadence/docs/language.md

 Functions can be declared by using the `fun` keyword, followed by the name of the declaration, the parameters, the optional return type, and the code that should be executed when the function is called.

 The parameters need to be enclosed in parentheses.
-The return type, if any, is separated from the parameters using the `->` keyword (a hyphen followed by a right angle bracket).
+The return type, if any, is separated from the parameters by a colon (`:`).
 The function code needs to be enclosed in opening and closing braces.

 Each parameter can have a label, the name that a function call needs to use to provide an argument value for the parameter.
 Argument labels precede the parameter name.
 The special argument label `_` indicates that a function call can omit the argument label.
 If no argument label is provided, the function call must use the parameter name.

 Each parameter needs to have a type annotation, which follows the parameter name after a colon.